Azure/usql/Examples/HandleEncoding/README.md

   | `@codePageUtf32`   |     12000 |
   | `@codePageUtf32be` |     12001 |

-- `@rowDelimiter` - The string is used to break input file into records.
+- `@rowDelimiter` - This string is used to break the input file into records.
-Row delimiters must occur in the input file at least once in 4MB.
+Row delimiters must occur in the input file at least once every 4MB.
 The output file will have row delimiter after the last record even if the input file did not have it.